4.8 out of 5 Stars on TrustPilot

 Insulation & thermal bridges

 The table above details the approximate costs of the overarching categories of insulation.
-However, there are various types of materials available for specific systems of insulation.
+However, various types of materials are available for specific insulation systems.
 For example, at EWI Store, we offer Mineral Wool, EPS, and Kingspan K5.
-All of these come with different price points, and all require slightly different components in their overall systems.
+All of these come with different price points and require slightly different components in their overall systems.

 As discussed earlier, components like window glazing and draught-proofing are included in the thermal envelope.
-They are areas particularly susceptible to cold bridging as warm air always moves towards the path of least resistance.
+These areas are particularly susceptible to cold bridging, as warm air always moves towards the path of least resistance.
 Gaps in an insulated thermal envelope provide ‘heat highways’ for the passage of heat energy, losing precious heat from your internal space.
 The cold bridge is created as the area in question will have a higher thermal conductivity.

 https://www.firstinarchitecture.co.uk/passivhaus-thermal-bridges-and-psi-values/